AmericanRedCross/simplegadm/README.md

       * Snapping set to -1 (for no snapping)
       OR
       Set Snapping to an extremely low number (1E-13) to snap some, but not all, the errors.
 After an initial import with no snapping, the process output suggests a low threshold - this is a good starting point.
-A longer discussion of the reasons behind thresholding the snapping error correction can be found here.
+A longer discussion of the reasons behind thresholding the snapping error correction can be found [here](/tutorial_draft/GADM_Correction_Doc.pdf) (PDF of tutorial rough draft).

 * Export boundary data with v.out.ogr